 When it comes to color, high quality diamonds are almost like pure ice.
 Not all diamonds are completely colorless, however.
 Some can have a slight yellow, brown or grey hint.
 Fancy diamonds are sometimes colored in brighter colors for a specific effect.

 Diamonds are formed from extreme pressure and carbon in the earth’s crust and core.
-It happens over hundreds or thousands of years.
+It happens over hundreds of millions of years.

 Final Thoughts on Diamonds vs. Moissanite

 As you can tell from the information above, the two gemstones are quite similar in many ways.
-One of the biggest differences you’ll find between the two is the starkly different price.
+One of the biggest differences you’ll find between the two is the starkly different price and light reflection.

 Many people have chosen to use the alternative stone in their jewelry and engagement rings.
 Unless you know what you’re looking for, it can be quite hard to tell that it isn’t an actual diamond.